transdigiware/blockchain/enterprise_upgrade_tool.md

 If you are the founder of the network (PeerOrg1), you need to repeat these steps to upgrade one of the ordering organization CAs, in addition to a CA for your peer organization.

 For each CA you want to upgrade, enter a **Display Name** for the new CA on {{site.data.keyword.blockchainfull_notm}} Platform 2.0.
 You will use this name to identify the CA in future steps.
 You also need to create the enroll ID and enroll secret of the CA Admin. **Save these values**.
-You can use these values to generate the CA admin identity and operate your CA.
+You can use these values to generate the CA admin identity and operate your CA. If you want to use an HSM to store the signing key of your CA, use the **HSM** dropdown to select the name of the HSM or HSM slot that you [provided in the connection information pane](#enterprise-upgrade-tool-connection-info).

+You can deploy a Highly Available CA by selecting PostgreSQL as the CA database and deploying replica sets.
+The replica sets will share the same database, ensuring that data is consistent between replicas.
+This configuration ensures that the CA will be available in the event of a Kubernetes worker node failure.
+To deploy an HA CA, you need to deploy a PostgreSQL database on {{site.data.keyword.cloud_notm}} or in the environment of your choice.
+In the upgrade tool, use the **Database** dropdown to select PostgreSQL as your CA database.
+Then select the number of CA replica sets that the tool will deploy.
+You need to use the information about your database to create a [connection file](/docs/blockchain?topic=blockchain-ibp-console-build-ha-ca#ibp-console-build-ha-ca-connx) and provide it to the tool using the **Add file** button.
+For more information, see [Building a high availability Certificate Authority](/docs/blockchain?topic=blockchain-ibp-console-build-ha-ca).

 After you provide the required information, click **Start** to create the CA. If the creation of a CA fails, click on the overflow menu next to the CA and then click **Delete Certificate Authority**.